hamishkheng/AVC-Challenge/README.md

 - [] Quan:  Tidy up and refine robot movement code, and also networking code if have time
 - [] Hamish, Nikhil: Start building the chassis, characterise motors, prototype designs & hardware

+** Building/constructing is currently in progress as well.
+The 3D models have been designed but currently no 3D printers are available which pushes the team back on time.
+The hardware team need to change the placement of some components, re-wrire them, and make it more compact.

 ###week 4 checklist (Quadrant 2)

 ###week 5 checklist (Quadrant 3) (Progress Report Due)